Hue-Jhan/Multi-Weather-Api/README.md

 - Windy (work in progress Api, [here](https://api.windy.com/)), international.

 The code makes requests to the APIs to extract the current weather data, and the forecast data for the next few days, including hourly data.
-The weather informations are then saved into custom data types, an average result is calculated and displayed to the user.
-The daily data is saved into storage and updated every 2 hours for efficiency (and to not waste api requests).
+The weather informations are then saved into custom data types, an average result is calculated and ....

-Here's a video example of me adding Milan as a location, keep in mind that you can only add cities in italy because some of the apis i used only work for italy.
-You can fix this by changing some of the remaining apis and adding your local weather apis.
+postgres, user data...

+logs,

 ### 📊 Average Data Algorithm